Babe Ruth: Color Photos of an Ailing, Aging Legend

 In April 1947, the most famous and, arguably, most beloved ballplayer of all-time was honored at Yankee Stadium on “Babe Ruth Day.”
 Sixty-thousand fans filled The House That Ruth Built to pay tribute to a player who, even then, had already transcended the sport and become not merely a national icon, but an international star — a man whose eye-popping numbers (714 career home runs, more than 2,800 hits … a .342 lifetime batting average, fer chrissake!) and larger-than-life personality captivated grown-ups and kids, alike.

-Here, seven decades after that April day when baseball stadiums everywhere stopped play and a nation listened to a broadcast of the heartfelt ceremony in the Bronx, LIFE.com presents pictures made by photographer Ralph Morse — including many images that were never published in LIFE — from Babe Ruth Day, as well as from the Babe’s last public appearance a year later, in June 1948, mere months before he died.
+Here, 65 years after Ruth’s Aug.
+16, 1948, death, LIFE.com presents pictures made by photographer Ralph Morse — including many photos that were never published in LIFE — from Babe Ruth Day at the old Yankee Stadium, as well as from the Babe’s last public appearance a year later, in June 1948, mere months before he died.

 LIFE magazine, meanwhile, in its May 12, 1947, issue, reported on Babe Ruth Day thus: